HectorPulido/pequeroku/source/front/README.md

   - The main app shell:
     - Login form (`/api/user/login/`)
     - Containers dashboard (`/api/containers/`)
-    - Actions: create, start, stop, delete
+    - Actions: create (select container type and optional name), start, stop, delete
+    - The “New container” button shows remaining credits and is disabled when insufficient
     - Opens the IDE and Metrics in iframes or new tabs
   - Entry script: `/js/app/main.js`

 - `ide.html`
   - In-browser micro-IDE for a container:
-    - File tree (WebSocket-based FS operations)
+    - File tree (WebSocket-based FS operations) with live broadcasts
-    - Monaco editor for code editing
+    - Monaco editor for code editing with dirty tracking and tabs
-    - xterm.js-based terminal with multi-session tabs
+    - xterm.js-based terminal with multi-session tabs and slash commands
-    - “Run” action via a configurable `config.json`
+    - Search across files, open-by-path, and quick actions
-    - GitHub clone helper
+    - GitHub clone modal and file uploads
+    - Run button from `/app/config.json` with optional auto-open URL
+    - Optional AI chat panel for the current container
+    - Mini-browser preview and draggable/resizable panes
   - Entry script: `/js/ide/main.js`

 - `metrics.html`